Last Updated on June 3, 2022 by Anne-Sophie Reinhardt

 What do Solo Moms want you to know?

 These women have shared their stories of working nights, long hours, low wages, no benefits, exhaustion, and difficult work conditions.
-I also heard about the struggles they had to attend parent-teacher conferences, soccer games and school events.
+I also heard about the struggles they had with attending parent-teacher conferences, soccer games, and school events.
 It was worth every penny, according to any mom I spoke with.

 Is There A Way To Support Solo Moms?